shoooe/Solidran/Solidran/FIB/README.md

 11
 ```

 You can see that at some point `F[3]` is calculated 2 times.
+This is just an example, but it's clear that this waste propagates almost exponentially.

 ####We need to go faster!

-I know there's probably a better algorithm, but the one I came up with takes in consideration that we only need two elements of the sequence to calculate the next:
+Let's take in consideration that we only need two elements of the sequence to calculate the next.
+And let's define a function that, given a sequence and `k`, calculates the next sequence:

 ```haskell
 nextPair :: Int -> (Int, Int) -> (Int, Int)